digital-asset/daml/docs/source/daml/intro/7_Composing.rst

 .. hint::

-  Remember that you can load all the code for this section into a folder called ``7_Composing`` by running ``daml new 7Composing --template daml-intro-7``
+  Remember that you can load all the code for this section into a folder called ``intro7`` by running ``daml new intro7 --template daml-intro-7``

 Daml projects
 -------------

 Daml is organized in projects, packages and modules.
 A Daml project is specified using a single ``daml.yaml`` file, and compiles into a package in Daml's intermediate language, or bytecode equivalent, Daml-LF.
 Each Daml file within a project becomes a Daml module, which is a bit like a namespace.
 Each Daml project has a source root specified in the ``source`` parameter in the project's ``daml.yaml`` file.
 The package will include all modules specified in ``*.daml`` files beneath that source directory.

-You can start a new project with a skeleton structure using ``daml new project_name`` in the terminal.
+You can start a new project with a skeleton structure using ``daml new project-name`` in the terminal.
 A minimal project would contain just a ``daml.yaml`` file and an empty directory of source files.

  Take a look at the ``daml.yaml`` for the chapter 7 project: